Dylan De Bruycker: International career

 De Bruycker was born in Belgium to a Belgian father and a Filipino mother, making him eligible to play for Belgium or the Philippines.
-He initially chose Belgium as he was a U-15, U-16 & U-17 national team member playing a total of 11 games.
+He initially chose Belgium as a U-15, U-16 and U-17 national team member, playing a total of 11 games.

 Philippines U-22 and U-23

-In July 2017, De Bruycker received a call-up for Philippines U-23 to compete at the 2018 AFC U-23 Championship qualification that was held in Cambodia.
+In July 2017, De Bruycker received a call-up for the Philippines U-23 football team to compete at the 2018 AFC U-23 Championship qualification that was held in Cambodia.
 On 19 July 2017, he earned his first cap for the Philippines U-23 team in an 8–0 defeat against Japan U-23.

 De Bruycker was part of the Philippines U-22 squad that competed in the 2017 Southeast Asian Games held in Malaysia.
 Philippines finished fourth out of six in the group stage and failed to advance to the knockout rounds.

 In February 2019, he was part of the Philippines' squad for the AFF U-22 Youth Championship held in Phnom Penh, Cambodia.
 Philippines lost all of their three group matches in the tournament.
 In March, he participated in the qualifications for the 2020 AFC U-23 Championship.
 Philippines failed to win a single match in the qualifiers.

 De Bruycker was named in the squad for the 2019 Southeast Asian Games, which the Philippines hosted.
 He scored in their last group stage match, a 6–1 thrashing of Timor-Leste.
 However, the team failed to advance to the semi-finals.

 Philippines

 De Bruycker was called up to the Philippines senior team in August 2017, ahead of the 2019 AFC Asian Cup Qualifiers against Yemen.
 In October 2017, he was again called up for the Philippines senior team for their away game against Yemen in Doha, Qatar.

 In December 2017, he took part at the 2017 CTFA International Tournament though the squad that played in the friendly tournament in Taiwan was mentored by Marlon Maro in lieu of regular head coach Thomas Dooley.
-He later featured in a friendly against Fiji with a Dooley-mentored squad after he was substituted in at the start of the second half of the match which ended in a 3–2 win.
+He later featured in a friendly against Fiji with a Dooley-mentored squad after he was substituted in at the start of the second half of the match, which ended in a 3–2 win.